react4j/react4j-todomvc/README.md

 ## TODO

-* Route should be subject.

-* Each action is a subject.

 * Stream Props and other could be paired with another method that get's current value.
 Or is this `ComputableValue`?

 * Should auto-generate cancel of `Subscription` instances much like `@CascadeDispose`?